chrwoizi/naytrading/NAYtrading.AI/README.md

 Download the sources of [NAYtrading.AI](/NAYtrading.AI) and [NAYtrading.Common](/NAYtrading.Common) or the whole [NAYtrading](/../../) repository.
 You should now have a folder that contains both the NAYtrading.AI and NAYtrading.Common folders.

 Go to your N.A.Y.trading [account page](http://naytrading.com/manage) and download your processed trade decisions as CSV files using the download buttons in the *Export preprocessed training data for neural networks* section.
-Save the files in the NAYtrading.AI folder (next to the main.py file).
+Save the files in the NAYtrading.AI folder.

 Run [main_buying_train_norm.bat](main_buying_train_norm.bat) or [main_selling_train_norm.bat](main_selling_train_norm.bat).